samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 ### Client Credentials method

-This type of access tokens allows an application to authenticate itself in situations where no user is directly involved.
-However, before the application can use this method to access the data of a user, it should have asked the user to grant such access via UI using the [Authorization code method](#authorization-code-method) or the [Implicit method](#implicit method).
+This type of access token allows an application to authenticate itself in situations where no user is directly involved.
+However, before the application can use this method to access a user's data, it should have asked the user to grant such access via UI, using the [Authorization code method](#authorization-code-method) or the [Implicit method.](#implicit method)

-This is a HTTP POST call that must be done server-side because it requires passing `client_secret`.
-Among the request parameters below, `client_id` and `client_secret` are included in HTTP authorization header and the rest of the parameters should be passed in the POST body.
-Consult [Sending client ID and client secret](#sending-client_id-and-client_secret) for details and options about how to include them in a HTTP POST request.
+This is an HTTP POST call that must be done server-side because it requires passing `client_secret`.
+Among the request parameters below, `client_id` and `client_secret` should be included in an HTTP Authorization header, and the remaining parameters should be passed in the POST body.
+Consult [Sending client ID and client secret](#sending-clientid-and-clientsecret) for details on how to include them in an HTTP POST request.

 **Request parameters**